vadmium/python-altium/format.md

     `|RADIUS` is along _y_ axis

 ### Arc ###
 `|RECORD=12`: Circle or arc for component symbol.
+The angles are physical angles measured on the final ellipse.
+To calculate the corresponding angles in a circle, before it would be scaled to the ellipse’s aspect ratio:

-Unable to get arcs in exclusive “or” gate to line up.
+circ_angle = atan2( RADIUS * sin(angle), SECONDARYRADIUS * cos(angle) )

 * `|OWNERINDEX`: Component part index
 * `|ISNOTACCESIBLE=T`
 * `|INDEXINSHEET`: [Integer]